 I am currently an assistant professor at the department of philosophy at the University of Vienna, working with Prof. Hans Bernhard Schmid.
 I am associated to the Research Training Group on “Situated Cognition” at the Ruhr University Bochum and the Mercur Project “Automaticity in Thought and Action and its Significance for our Self-Understanding”.

 I was previously working with Prof. Albert Newen and Prof. Tobias Schlicht.
-My project Joint Action, Coordination, and Control is part of his bigger project called, Situated Cognition.
+My project Joint Action, Coordination, and Control was part of his bigger project Situated Cognition.
 Perceiving the World and Understanding other minds.
-Within the project I focus on joint action and collective intentionality.
+Within the project I focused on joint action and collective intentionality.
 I am also thankful for the useful interactions with my secondary supervisor is Prof. Jan Bransen, working at the Radboud University Nijmegen, Prof. Stephen Butterfill who I visited for three month fall 2016 at Warwick University and is now a Visiting International Professor at the Ruhr-University, and Prof. John Sutton who I visited for three months at the end of 2017.

 A summary of my dissertation project “Joint Action, Coordination, and Control” can be found here.